Ellinaut/elliRPC-Specification/README.md

 ### Default Property Types

+These are the build-in property types of `elliRPC`.
+Additional types MAY be added by extensions of this specification.

 | Type     | Description                                                                                                           |
 | -------- | --------------------------------------------------------------------------------------------------------------------- |
 | id       | Indicates that the property is used as id of type integer.                                                            |